 Moving to London has often been considered a rite of passage for many different nationalities.
-Whether you’re moving to London from the US, Australia or anywhere else in the world, there are a number of things to do before you can get down to the business of enjoying your new life in London.
+Whether you’re moving to London from the US, Australia, India or anywhere else in the world, there are a number of things to do before you can get down to the business of enjoying your new life in London.
 To help you with your transition, here’s an essential moving to London checklist to help you take care of all the practical admin issues you’ll need to sort out.

 1. Download Citymapper